sarehsoltani/sarehsoltani.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Brain and Mind Institute
+  - name: Brain and Mind Institute, Western University
     # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+# bio: My research interests include Computer Vision, Deep Learning and

 # Interests to show in About widget
 interests: